falcosecurity/falcosidekick/README.md

 * **DOGSTATSD_NAMESPACE**: A prefix for all metrics (default: falcosidekick."")
 * **DOGSTATSD_TAGS**: A comma-separated list of tags to add to all metrics
 * **WEBHOOK_ADDRESS** : "" # Webhook address, if not empty, Webhook output is enabled
+* **WEBHOOK_CUSTOMHEADERS** : a list of comma separated custom headers to add, syntax is "key:value,key:value"
 * **WEBHOOK_MINIMUMPRIORITY** : minimum priority of event for using this output, order is `emergency|alert|critical|error|warning|notice|informational|debug or "" (default)`
 * **AZURE_EVENTHUB_NAME**: Name of the Hub, if not empty, EventHub is *enabled*
 * **AZURE_EVENTHUB_NAMESPACE**: Name of the space the Hub is in